Valuation Measure of the Stock Market using Stochastic Volatility and Stock Earnings

 \subsection{Bond rates and spreads}

-However, there exist other factors influencing the S\&P 500 total returns.
-Bond rates are very important.
+Other factors influence the S\&P 500 total returns.
 Bond and stock markets compete for the capital of investors.
 An increase in bond rates makes the bond market more attractive, thus reducing demand for stocks.
 As a benchmark, we took the BAA rate for US corporate bonds.
 This Moody's rating is less than the perfect AAA, and is on the lower range for investment-grade bonds.
 Still, these bonds are relatively safe from defaults.
 We take average daily rate in December of 1927--2024.
 See the classic article \cite{Bernanke} for reference.
-But here we take the BAA rate instead of the short-term Treasury rate, since it is easier to model it as an autoregression.
-Also, see textbooks \cite[Chapter 9, Section 4]{Ang} and \cite[Chapter 9, Section 4]{Ilmanen}.
+For background, see textbooks \cite[Chapter 9, Section 4]{Ang} and \cite[Chapter 9, Section 4]{Ilmanen}.

 Yet another factor is the long-short Treasury spread, sometimes called {\it term spread}.
 Usually, long-term Treasury bonds have higher rate than short-term Treasury bills.
 This is natural, since committing money for a longer time is more risky and demands compensation in the form of a higher rate.
 Occasionally, however, this comparison inverts: Long-term Treasuries have lower rate than short-term Treasuries.
 This phenomenon is called the {\it inverted yield curve}.
 This usually happens when the market anticipates an impeding recession.